FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 void setup() {
   // the size of the display window size(900, 900);                       // change the numbers in the the parentheses to change the display size. first number is width, second is height
                                         // you may also make the display full screen by replacing "size(900,900);" with "fullScreen();"

   // List all the available serial ports printArray(Serial.list());            // this will print in the console log below, you will see a list of available ports
                                         // then check which port number is the USBmodem port and change the number below to match to connect to arduino

   // for me it was 11 so below i set the variable to 11 serial_port_arduino = 11;

+  // DON'T WORRY ABOUT THIS PART SO MUCH AS LONG AS HAVE CHANGED THE "serial_port_arduino" number above to match your USB modem port
   // Open the port you are using at the rate you want: myPort = new Serial(this, Serial.list()[serial_port_arduino], 9600); // this is where processing decides which serial port to listen to myPort.clear();